Akuli/math-tutorial/README.md

         $ ./build.py
         $ ( yourfavoritebrowser html/index.html &>/dev/null )&

+    If you get weird libGL errors like this one...

+        libGL error: failed to open drm device: Lupa evätty libGL error: failed to load driver: i965

-    If you get weird libGL errors the problem is probably something with 3D drawings.
-You can either google for a "correct" solution or use this horribly dangerous brute-force thing I used:
+    ...the problem is probably something with 3D drawings.
+You can either google for a "correct" solution or use this horribly dangerous brute-force hack thing I used:

         $ sudo chmod 777 /dev/dri/card0